mxz2013/CumuPy/README.md

 The code is written based on the cumulant code of Dr. Matteo Guzzo.

 It is written in python 2.7.12.
-The required modules are numpy, scipy, matplotlib, pyfftw, pyfftw.
+The required modules are numpy, scipy, matplotlib, pyfftw.

 This code is written according to abinit GW output.
 Thus all the inputs in the test folder are from abinit calculation with some post process.
 To use the code, you need to provide the following inputs, i.e.,